heig-vkaelin/API-2021-Java-IO/README.md

    - `FileTransformerTest.java`

    The changes to be made to all implementation files (*NOT THE TEST FILES*) are marked with a 'TODO' comment.
 Intellij should highlight the comment.
-5. Each time that you fix a failing test, `commit` your work (and use a **meaningful message**)
+5. Each time that you fix a failing test, `commit` your work (and use a **meaningful message**).
+Don't forget to create the pull request as soon as possible!
 6. When all the tests are green, invoke the application (`java -jar`) from the top-level directory.
 Inspect the content of the `workspace/quotes` directory and check that the output files are correct.
 7. When you are done, make sure that you have committed all your work and push your commits.
 8. To make a final validation, move to a fresh directory.
 Clone your fork.
-Do a `mvn clean install` and make sure that the tests are still green and that the app still produces the correct output.
+Do a `mvn clean package` and make sure that the tests are still green and that the app still produces the correct output.
-9. Submit a pull request.
+9. Check your pull request before renaming it: we don't want to have useless files in it, and all the tests of the automatic check system we implemented must be green.